 Traditionally, the favoured plants for most scientific research are agricultural species and it is a sad fact that more is known about introduced species than Australia's native species.
-The Australian Flora Foundation was established to address this problem by fostering research into the biology and cultivation of Australian plants.
+To address this problem, ANPSA (mainly through its NSW Region) was instrumental in setting up the Australian Flora Foundation in 1981 with the aim of fostering research into the biology and cultivation of Australian plants.

 Each year a call for applications is made in which researchers are asked to submit projects for funding; anyone in Australia may apply.
 Projects are assessed on scientific rigour, likelihood of success, originality and importance of, and need for, this research by the Foundation's Scientific Research Committee, ensuring that donations are used in the most effective way.
 Garden plants, export industries, bio-resources, conservation are all within the scope of the Foundation, but all are related and research in one area can have results which are useful in other areas.